thenumbernine/farm-game/README.md

 ## TODO:

 - fishing.
+- animals
+	- pokeballs
+	- buy from market / livestock.
+		- fences and gates to keep livestock from getting away.
+	- coyotes eat your chickens if you don't keep them safe
+	- dingos eat your babies
+	- scarecrows to protect your crops
+	- fish tanks
+	- fish ponds
+- hunting
+	- guns
+		- bullets
+	- bow
+		- arrows
+	- crossbow
+		- bolts
+	- traps
+		- mortal
+		- live traps
+	- domesticate
+		- train for fighting
 - chest
 	- don't allow it to be broken into an item if it has anything ... or you'll lose its contents.
 - digging: